UVVM/UVVM_3_BETA/doc/source/utility_library.rst

     await_change_to_value(bool, true, 10 ns, 20 ns, "Waiting for bool to change to true for min 10 ns and max 20 ns");
     await_change_to_value(slv8, "10101010", MATCH_STD, 3 ns, 7 ns, WARNING, "Waiting for slv8 to change to value");

 await_stable()
 ----------------------------------------------------------------------------------------------------------------------------------
 Wait until the target signal has been stable for at least stable_req.
-Report an error if this does not occurr within the time specified by timeout. *Note* that **stable** refers to that the signal has not had an event (i.e. not changed value). ::
+Report an error if this does not occur within the time specified by timeout. *Note* that **stable** refers to that the signal has not had an event (i.e. not changed value). ::

     await_stable(target(bool), stable_req, stable_req_from, timeout, timeout_from, [alert_level], msg, [scope, [msg_id, [msg_id_panel]]])